rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/paas.md

 # Instance administration #

+The primary way to administer a RethinkDB AMI is through the web UI.
+Advanced tasks can be performed with ReQL administration commands, using the Data Explorer interactively or scripting through any RethinkDB driver.
+Read [Administration tools](/docs/administration-tools/) for more details about scripting administration tasks.

 ## SSH access ##

 To connect to your instance over SSH, log in as the user `ubuntu`.
 Use